Assane134/dining_philosopher/dining_philo_scala/README.md

 ### Parameters tuning

 It is possible to change some parameters to get different behaviors of the program.
-These parameters are in `src\main\resources\application.conf`
+These parameters are in `src\main\resources\application.conf`.

-- To change the number of philosophers, change the parameter dining-philosophers.philosopher-count in `application.conf` (the default value is 10)
+- To change the number of philosophers, change the parameter dining-philosophers.philosopher-count in `application.conf` (the default value is 10).
-- To decide to get deadlock or not, change the parameter dining-philosophers.deadlock in `application.conf` (true if you want deadlock, false if you don't want deadlock)
+- To decide to get deadlock or not, change the parameter dining-philosophers.deadlock in `application.conf` (true if you want deadlock, false if you don't want deadlock).
+The default value is false.

 For example, in `application.conf`, you will find: